 Grading will be on a traditional percentage scale.
 The reports will be written in the style of a journal manuscript according to the "Instructions for Authors" (separate handout) and each report will be worth 25% of the final grade (50% total).
 You must keep an individual lab notebook, which will be worth 10% of the final grade.
 There will be in-lab quizzes that will be worth 3% per module (6% total).
 There will be multiple choice/short answer tests at the end of each module that will be worth 20% of the final grade.
 There will be one lab practical test that will be worth 10% of the final grade.
 Student participation and engagement in the lab and tutorial will be marked based on the four criteria (attendance, readiness, professionalism, safety, and performance) and will contribute 4% of the final grade.
 Both module reports must be handed in to pass the course.
-Missed assignments and tests will not be reweighted to other parts of the course.
+Since the course is designated as an "essay course" (i.e., with a suffix of G), to satisfy the Senate requirement students must demonstrate "some minimal competence in essay writing" in order to pass the course.
+If it does not the highest mark you can achieve is a 45%.

-Module tests will be given in tutorial on Tuesday February 14, 2023 and Tuesday April 4, 2023.
-The lab practical exam will be given in lab on Thursday March 30, 2023.
-The deadline to submit the Module 1 report is Thursday March 2, 2023 at 11:55 pm (23:55).
-The due date to submit the lab notebook is Tuesday March 28, 2023 in tutorial.
-The Module 2 report is due Thursday April 6, 2023 at 11:55 pm (23:55).
+Module tests will be given in tutorial on Tuesday February 13, 2024 and Tuesday April 2, 2024.
+The lab practical exam will be given in lab on Thursday March 28, 2024.
+The deadline to submit the Module 1 report is Thursday February 29, 2024 at 11:55 pm (23:55).
+The due date to submit the lab notebook is Tuesday March 26, 2024 in tutorial.
+The Module 2 report is due Thursday April 4, 2024 at 11:55 pm (23:55).
 The due dates for the lab notebook and reports are fixed and will not be changed.
 In the interest of universal accommodation, deadlines for reports 1 and 2 will have a 48-h grace period following the deadline during which late penalties will not be applied.
 After this, a late deduction of 5% of the value of the assignment will be deducted per each day late.

-Submitting lab reports: To submit your lab report perform the following actions by the deadline: 1.
+Submitting lab reports: To submit your lab report, perform the following actions by the deadline: 1.
 Lab reports must be submitted as .doc or .docx or pdf files (not as images or other files that cannot be checked by Turnitin software).
 Please name the files: yoursurnameyourinitialassignment.doc(x).
 For example, GuglielmoCreport1.docx.
 To receive credit, the submitted document must have a title page with a title, your full name, date and name of the course.